top of page

 He had a hard time naming his latest novel.

-The verbal used in the sentence is not only redundant, it's also not quite fitting:
+The verbal used in the sentence is not only redundant, it's also illogical:

 romanlardan yapılan alıntılar ⟶ romanlardan alıntılar